Hesychius of Jerusalem

-Hesychius of Jerusalem was a Christian priest and exegete, active during the first half of the fifth century.
+Hesychius of Jerusalem, also spelt Hesychios and also known as Hesychius the Priest, was a Christian priest and exegete, active during the first half of the fifth century.
 Nothing certain is known as to the dates of his birth and death (450s?), or, indeed concerning the events of his life.
 Bearing as he does the title πρεσβύτερος "priest", he is not to be confused with Bishop Hesychius of Jerusalem, a contemporary of Gregory the Great.

 Attribution

 The writings of Hesychius of Jerusalem have been in part lost, in part handed down and edited as the work of other authors, and some are still buried in libraries in manuscript.
-Whoever would collect and arrange the fragments of Hesychius which have come down to us must go back to the manuscripts; for in Migne's edition of the Fathers the works of various writers named Hesychius are thrown together without regard for order under the heading "Hesychius, Presbyter of Jerusalem".
+Whoever would collect and arrange the fragments of Hesychius which have come down to us must go back to the manuscripts; for in Migne's edition of the Church Fathers the works of various writers named Hesychius are thrown together without regard for order under the heading "Hesychius, Presbyter of Jerusalem".
 About half of the matter under "Hesychius" must be discarded.
 However, the commentary on Leviticus) which is extant in its entirety only in Latin is authentic, although its biblical text has been aligned to the Vulgate text rather than the Septuagint.
 Its authenticity has been proved by the publication of a Greek fragment, which, moreover, shows that the Latin text is in poor condition.
 The collection of ascetic maxims is the work of Hesychius of Sinai, and not of his namesake of Jerusalem.

 A comprehensive critical edition of the homilies, both authentic and spurious, transmitted in Greek under Hesychius' name was published by Michel Aubineau.